vip-pana/pipeNetwork-admin-crm/README.md

 # PipeNetwork-crm
-This is a project realized in ReactJS, Java and C-Sharp.
+This is a CRM application only admin side realized in ReactJS, Java and C-Sharp.

-This is a CRM application only admin side
+API are realized in using Java and ASP.NET Web API
+The front end is realized using React with Material UI